 Workspace: Jon Heymann went from being abandoned as a child to helping children

-Jon Heymann’s biological mother carried her infant son in a bread box to the Athens Children’s Asylum in Greece.
+Jon Heymann’s biological mother carried him in a bread box to the Athens Children’s Asylum in Greece.

-The asylum’s doctor signed his death certificate, so if anyone asked about him they could say he died.
+The asylum’s doctor signed the infant's death certificate, so if anyone asked about Heymann they could say he died.

 Then his mother walked away, leaving him in the hands of monsters.